 Depending on the severity of your Berger’s Disease, as well as how – and how well – your condition is being managed or controlled, the underwriters will be able to make a decision regarding your life insurance policy approval, as well as to determine the cost of your insurance coverage.

-Typically, if you have a condition such as Berger’s Disease, you may not be able to obtain a Standard policy rating.
+Typically, if you have a health condition such as Berger’s Disease, you may not be able to obtain a Standard policy rating.
 However, if your condition is being well managed and controlled, then it may be possible to obtain a Mild Substandard rating.
 This means that, while the policy premium may be more than an average policyholder would be paying, it may not be substantially higher.

 It will be important, however, to work with a company or an agency that has access to more than just one life insurance carrier.
 This is because, even with all of the very same factors in play such as type and amount of coverage, the premium amount that is charged from one insurance carrier to another can differ substantially.